-Borderzine is now accepting applications from college journalism instructors for full scholarships to attend its eighth annual Dow Jones News Fund Multimedia Training Academy at the University of Texas at El Paso.
+Borderzine is now accepting applications from college journalism instructors for full scholarships to attend its ninth annual Dow Jones News Fund Multimedia Training Academy at the University of Texas at El Paso.

-For the past seven years, the workshop has trained more than 80 educators from Hispanic-serving institutions who brought back digital reporting skills to their classrooms.
-Last year the academy expanded to include instructors from Historically Black Colleges and Universities.
+For the past eight years, the workshop has trained more than 90 educators from Hispanic-serving institutions who brought back digital reporting skills to their classrooms.

-“We recently asked previous participants to share with us some of the ways they have applied what they learned at the academy after returning to their institutions.
-It is incredibly rewarding to hear how much they are getting out of this training,” said Kate Gannon, Borderzine’s digital content manager, who has been a trainer with the program since it began.
-This year she will serve as director of the academy.
+“Last year, we asked previous participants to share with us some of the ways they have applied what they learned at the academy after returning to their institutions.
+It is incredibly rewarding to hear how much they are getting out of this training,” said Kate Gannon, Borderzine’s digital content manager, who is director of the academy.

 “Instructors tell us they are incorporating a lot of what they learned here in their courses.
 They are sharing their training with other faculty and, in some cases, have introduced new courses and changes to their schools’ curriculum.”

 The Dow Jones News Fund provides the funding for full scholarships to 12 journalism instructors across the country to attend the academy at the University of Texas at El Paso, June 1st through June 7th.
 The fellowship covers airfare (up to $500) to and from El Paso, lodging at the Hilton Garden Inn near campus with breakfast every day, four lunches and two dinners during the workshop.

 The deadline to apply is midnight on Thursday, April 12th.
 You may click here to fill out the online application form.